 This is the other side of the 10th commandment.
 Don’t take on debt you can’t pay back and don’t do work on credit unless you absolutely have to.

 7, this rule is so underrated

 Money and blood don’t mix like 2 dicks and no bitch

 This might be the only rule in the 10 crack commandments that people disagree with.
 First, the rule is pretty straightforward: don’t get the family involved with the business.

 People typically think of this situation as not hiring or working with family members.
 The pushback is that some of the world’s most profitable and fulfilling businesses have been started with family members.

 Working with family typically comes with a type of trust and reliability that you can’t hire and money can’t buy.
-However, there will be problems if your family isn’t on the same page as you, ambition, ability, or emotion-wise.
+However, there will be problems if your family isn’t on the same page as you, in terms of ambition, ability, or emotions.

 If you’re not careful, the disagreements you have in your personal life will manifest themselves in your business relationships—and vice-versa.

 However, if the relationship you have with your family is strong, then you’ll be able to do great things—even greater than the things you could if you worked with other highly competent people who aren’t related to you.